zendframework/zf3-web/data/posts/2017-01-31-zend-paginator.md

 The zend-paginator component of Zend Framework is a powerful and easy to use package that provides pagination of data.
-It can be used as standalone component in many PHP projects using different frameworks and template engine.
-In this article, I showed how to use it in general purpose applications.
+It can be used as standalone component in many PHP projects using different frameworks and template engines.
+In this article, I demonstrated how to use it in general purpose applications.
-Moreover, I showed an example using Plates and bootstrap, in a PSR-7 middleware scenario.
+Moreover, I showed an example using Plates and Bootstrap, in a PSR-7 middleware scenario.

 Visit the [zend-paginator documentation](https://docs.zendframework.com/zend-paginator/)